vefunder/protocol-research-review/articles/stasis_eurs/stasis_eurs.md

 # Introduction

 Numerous stablecoin projects have been conceptualized, explored, and deployed in recent years.
-They can generally be classified into one of three categories: a fiat-redeemable stablecoin, a crypto-collateralized stablecoin, or an algorithmic stablecoin.
-The stablecoin market today is vastly different from just a couple of years ago, with notorious failures (e.g. [Terra’s UST](https://www.coindesk.com/learn/the-fall-of-terra-a-timeline-of-the-meteoric-rise-and-crash-of-ust-and-luna/)) and other projects the target of regulatory scrutiny (e.g. [Paxos BUSD](https://www.coindesk.com/business/2023/02/13/paxos-to-stop-minting-stablecoin-busd-following-regulatory-action/)) and still more simply the [victim of adverse market conditions](https://www.coindesk.com/business/2023/01/10/euro-stablecoin-eurr-issuance-ceased/)
+They can generally be classified into one of three categories: fiat-redeemable, crypto-collateralized, or algorithmic.
 Of the three major stablecoin categories, fiat-redeemable stables issued by centralized custodials have historically enjoyed the most market dominance.
 This can be attributed to their high capital efficiency compared to crypto-backed stables and their greater stability assurances compared to algorithmic stables.

+The stablecoin market today is vastly different from just a couple of years ago, with notorious failures (e.g. [Terra’s UST](https://www.coindesk.com/learn/the-fall-of-terra-a-timeline-of-the-meteoric-rise-and-crash-of-ust-and-luna/)) prompting increased regulatory scrutiny (e.g. [Paxos BUSD](https://www.coindesk.com/business/2023/02/13/paxos-to-stop-minting-stablecoin-busd-following-regulatory-action/)) and in some cases creating victims of adverse market or regulatory conditions (e.g. [eurr](https://www.coindesk.com/business/2023/01/10/euro-stablecoin-eurr-issuance-ceased/).

-With regards to the US dollar, the DeFi ecosystem has evolved into seeing two market leaders, Tether-issued USDT and Circle’s USDC, fighting for dominance.
-The competitive landscape is different for the euro currency; the most prominent players are [EURT](https://etherscan.io/token/0xC581b735A1688071A1746c968e0798D642EDE491) (Tether), [EURS](https://etherscan.io/token/0xdb25f211ab05b1c97d595516f45794528a807ad8) (Stasis), [agEUR](https://etherscan.io/token/0x1a7e4e63778b4f12a199c062f3efdd288afcbce8) (Angle), [EUROC](https://etherscan.io/token/0x1aBaEA1f7C830bD89Acc67eC4af516284b1bC33c) (Circle), [cEUR](https://explorer.celo.org/mainnet/token/0xD8763CBa276a3738E6DE85b4b3bF5FDed6D6cA73/token-transfers) (Celo) and [sEUR](https://etherscan.io/token/0xd71ecff9342a5ced620049e616c5035f1db98620) (Synthetix).
-This research will focus on EURS, a fiat-redeemable issued by the Malta-based company Stasis (STSS Limited).
+With regards to the US dollar, there are two clear market leaders vying for dominance: Tether-issued USDT and Circle’s USDC.
+The competitive landscape is less pronounced for the euro currency; the most prominent players are [EURT](https://etherscan.io/token/0xC581b735A1688071A1746c968e0798D642EDE491) (Tether), [EURS](https://etherscan.io/token/0xdb25f211ab05b1c97d595516f45794528a807ad8) (Stasis), [agEUR](https://etherscan.io/token/0x1a7e4e63778b4f12a199c062f3efdd288afcbce8) (Angle), [EUROC](https://etherscan.io/token/0x1aBaEA1f7C830bD89Acc67eC4af516284b1bC33c) (Circle), [cEUR](https://explorer.celo.org/mainnet/token/0xD8763CBa276a3738E6DE85b4b3bF5FDed6D6cA73/token-transfers) (Celo) and [sEUR](https://etherscan.io/token/0xd71ecff9342a5ced620049e616c5035f1db98620) (Synthetix).
+This research will focus on EURS, a fiat-redeemable euro stablecoin issued by the Malta-based company Stasis (STSS Limited).

 # Background